 If you are a patient of Hypertension or High Blood Pressure, you need to check your blood pressure often to monitor and control your BP.
 A Blood Pressure Monitor is the best device to do that.

 Many doctors recommend using Home Blood Pressure Monitoring.
 It helps to see if the medications that you are taking are working properly and to monitor how your routine and habits affect blood pressure in your daily life.

 How many you should use a blood pressure monitor, that is entirely based on your condition.
 So you can consult with your doctor about that or use your BP monitor twice a day to get the correct results.

-Here, you are going to learn how to use a Digital and Manual Blood Pressure monitor.
+Here, you are going to learn how to use a Digital and Manual Blood Pressure Machine.
 You will also see some points to get the most accurate results.

 Things to do For Accurate Blood Pressure Monitoring

 - Take your BP monitor to the doctor’s office and test your blood pressure with the doctor’s BP monitor and your monitor to see if the results are the same.
 Calibrate the Device once a year to ensure that the Blood Pressure Monitor is giving you accurate results.